 The President and Chief Executive Officer, Mr. Ricardo Manuel M. Sarmiento, will report on the Corporation's 2020 performance and the outlook for this year.
-The audited financial statements for the year ended 31 December 2020 are included in the Annual Report attached to this Information Statement and posted on the PSE's EDGE system and the Corporation's website at https://vitarich.com/company-disclosure/sec-filings/.
+The audited financial statements for the year ended 31 December 2020 are included in the Annual Report posted on the PSE's EDGE system and the Corporation's website at https://vitarich.com/company-disclosure/sec-filings/.